abhiTronix/vidgear/docs/gears/videogear/usage.md

 ## Using VideoGear with Colorspace Manipulation

-VideoGear API also supports **Colorspace Manipulation** but not direct.
+VideoGear API also supports **Colorspace Manipulation** but not direct like other VideoCapture Gears.

 !!! danger "Important"

     * `color_space` global variable is **NOT Supported** in VideoGear API, calling it will result in `AttribueError`.
 More details can be found [here ➶](../../../bonus/colorspace_manipulation/#using-color_space-global-variable)

-    * Any incorrect or None-type value, will immediately revert the colorspace to default i.e. `BGR`.
+    * Any incorrect or None-type value on [`colorspace`](../params/#colorspace) parameter will be skipped.

 In following example code, we will convert source colorspace to [**HSV**](https://en.wikipedia.org/wiki/HSL_and_HSV) on initialization: